H2020-IPM-Decisions/WeatherService/README.md

 <li><a href="../rest/schema/weatherdata" target="new">here</a> if you are reading this from a running version of the site</li>
 <li><a href="https://ipmdecisions.nibio.no/weather/rest/schema/weatherdata" target="new">here</a> if you are looking directly at README.md in the source code.
 (It may not be the most recent one)</li>
 </ul>
 The schema and the validation service for weather data are part of the MetaDataService.
+The MetaDataService also provides lists of the weather parameters and QC codes.

 ## 2. A catalogue of weather data sources available to the platform
 The catalogue of weather data sources is a searchable list of weather data providers available to the platform.
 Each data source is described both in human readable format and through meta data.
 The latter enables a client to generate a weather data request to send to the data source.
 The catalogue is available from the WeatherDataSourceService.